The Benefits of Having a Primary Care Physician

 • Provides referrals to specialty physicians, when you need one, and keeping track of your care with them

 • Helps you get care more quickly should you get sick in the future—whether it’s a pesky sinus infection or something more serious, because they know your history and more about you

 • Helps educate you about your health and helps prevent chronic illnesses through regular check-ups

 Establishing a relationship with a primary care physician is important to help keep you healthier as you age.
-If you don’t have one, go to unitedregional.crane-west.net and click on find a physician.
+If you don’t have one, you can find one here.